nuha16/Major-Project/reflection.md

 - Learning css and html in a short period of time

 # Were there any problems you could not solve?
-- not problems exactly, but I could not finish my start screen and add music/sound effects
+- not problems exactly, but I could not finish my start screen and add music/sound effects.
+I also had some problems with implementing my font.